Project Statement:

 Scenario 2

 In the Graphic Advocacy expo the business cards could be found next to the poster.
-The four different business cards would be stacked alternately so if a viewer picked up one and saw that the next one is different they may pick up more than one to share.
+The four different business cards would be stacked alternately so if a viewer picked up one and saw that the next one is different they may pick up more than one to share.Each business card features a different fact.
+These cards could also be found in banks, hospitals, leasing offices or realtor offices in correlation with each card to spread

-more awareness
+more awareness.

 Once the viewer has picked up the business card they may later download the app for more information.
 The app features information labeled "What they did' vs. "What they said" giving more information and insight about those in the government figures involved in the fiasco.